Crump-Lab/Functional-Assessment-of-Cancer-Therapy---General/README.md

    - Scaling scores based on the number of answered items.

 ## Missing data
-1. 50% Rule for Subscale Score Calculation: Each subscale score (PWB, SWB, EWB, FWB, ECS) should only be calculated if at least 50% of the items within that subscale are answered.
+1. 50% Rule for Subscale Score Calculation: Each subscale score (PWB, SWB, EWB, FWB) should only be calculated if at least 50% of the items within that subscale are answered.
-2. 80% Rule and All Component Subscales Valid for Composite Score Calculation: Composite scores (FACT-G, FACT-E, TOI) must meet both conditions:
+2. 80% Rule and All Component Subscales Valid for Composite Score Calculation: The FACT-G total score must meet both conditions:
     - At least 80% of the items within the composite score must be completed.
     - All component subscales must have valid scores (i.e., each subscale must have at least 50% of its items answered).